Hit enter after type your search item

 • .col-4

-So these became total 12.
-Please note that you do not necessarily require using all the twelve columns.
+So these became a total of 12.
+Please note that you are not necessarily required to use all the twelve columns.
 Have a look at the output of this:

 grid un equal columns